dcycle/starterkit-node/README.md

     docker network ls

-It is something like "staticauth".
+It is something like "starterkit_node_default".

 Connect your network and restart the Let's Encrypt container:

-    docker network connect staticauth nginx-proxy
+    docker network connect starterkit_node_default nginx-proxy
     docker restart nginx-letsencrypt

 After 120 seconds the security certificate should work.
 Now your site should work with LetsEncrypt.